SIZE:

 Trawling, ice fishing.

 The deepwater redfish industry has been under moratorium in the Gulf of St. Lawrence since 1995.
-Although it was declared an endangered species in 2010, it now needs to be re-evaluated; after its phenomenal decline, deepwater redfish may be one of the most abundant fish in the St. Lawrence as of 2023.
+Although it was declared an endangered species in 2010, it now must be re-evaluated; after its phenomenal decline, as of 2023, deepwater redfish may be one of the most abundant fish in the St. Lawrence.
 In fact, commercial fishing has been cautiously reopening since 2024, with small quotas being allocated to fishermen.

 Latest research

-Scientists from Fisheries and Oceans Canada have measured the mercury levels found in the muscles of the deepwater redfish caught in the Gulf of St. Lawrence and the Laurentian Channel.
-The flesh of the smaller redfish, measuring 17 cm to 30 cm, contains 20 to 30 times less mercury than the levels found in the larger fish.
-Eating them will therefore not be harmful to human health.
+Scientists from Fisheries and Oceans Canada have measured the mercury levels in the muscles of the deepwater redfish caught in the Gulf of St. Lawrence and the Laurentian Channel.
+The flesh of the smaller redfish, measuring 17 to 30 cm, contains 20 to 30 times less mercury than in larger fish.
+Therefore, eating them would not be harmful to human health.

 Redfish or rascasse?